ximbi1/AOP-007/README.md

 - Explicit evidence check after each attempt: `SUCCESS`, `PARTIAL`, or `FAILURE` based only on observables.
 - Creation goals: SUCCESS when artifacts are generated; no forced execution.
 - Strategies when evidence is thin: change approach, simplify, ask human, or stop.
+- Composite goals: each sub-goal is evaluated independently; global SUCCESS only when all provide matching evidence (reads for INSPECT, writes for CREATE/MODIFY).

+## README generation for CREATE_ARTIFACT

+- Default README writes are auto-proposed when a create sub-goal lacks a plan; the target filename is inferred from the request (e.g., README.md).
+- Content is evidence-based: uses detected languages, key files, central files, and observed structure; scopes adapt to “single script” vs “repository” wording.
+- Language is honest and non-speculative (“based on inspected files”, “no execution performed”); no placeholders or invented behavior.

 ## Real-time events (UX)

 - Concise console events: phases, intents, proposed/cancelled commands, strategy changes, stop/success recommendations.
 - Final summary remains as the authoritative report; events are informative, not reasoning dumps.
+- Sub-goals are announced with type and index (e.g., subobjetivo 2/2 - CREATE_ARTIFACT) to keep the flow traceable.

 ## Safety & behavioral tests